davidosomething/dotfiles/mac/README.md

     - Login and sync google account for settings
     - Provides `authy`
 - dropbox
-    - Then setup keepassx to load the key database from dropbox
+    - Then setup keepassxc to load the key database from dropbox
 - kaleidoscope
     - Load license file
 - transmission